Cyb3r-Jak3/MetaStalk/Readme.md

 ## About

-PyStalk is a tool that can be used to generate graphs from the metadata of JPG and Tiff images.
+PyStalk is a tool that can be used to generate graphs from the metadata of JPEG, TIFF images.
+More formats are supported but untested.
 It currently creates graphs for:

 - GPS coordinates (map)
-- Flash, focal, mode, software information (Pie Chart)
+- Focal Length, Camera model, Camera manufacturer, Producer information (Pie Chart)
 - Timestamp information (Chart)

 Examples photos from [ianare/exif-samples](https://github.com/ianare/exif-samples/tree/master/jpg/gps), [exiftool](https://owl.phy.queensu.ca/~phil/exiftool/sample_images.html), [drewmpales/metadata-extractor-images](https://github.com/drewnoakes/metadata-extractor-images).